matterandvoid-space/subscriptions/docs/fulcro.md

 # Use subscriptions with Fulcro

+This library only supports using subscriptions within normal React function components, making use of fulcro only for its state management functionality (normalization, transactions, and form state).

+There is no support for integrating subscriptions with `defsc` fulcro components and there is no planned support.

+---

 This document assumes knowledge of re-frame, especially subscriptions.

 If you do not currently have that knowledge, please take the time to acquire it.